martin2994/medical-appointment/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+## Prerequisites

+- Java 21
+- Docker

+## Running the development database

+You can find in the `docker-compopose.yaml` file the service to run a PostgreSQL database.
+The database will be automatically provisioned by flyway when the application is started.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: